tudorriva/SpecterPanel/docs/API.md

-# Backend API Reference
+# SpecterPanel - Backend API Reference

 ## Overview

-The Stealth Injector backend provides REST endpoints for data processing and AI integration.
+The SpecterPanel backend provides REST endpoints for data processing and AI integration.
 The server runs on `http://localhost:8000` by default.

 ## Base URL